 The stationery we design helps clinics communicate to their clients their brand values, promises and a sense of standards.
 Stationery is another opportunity for subtle additional marketing such as your other treatments.
 It’s a fine balance between aspirations and communication that engage your clients so that they remember.

-Some dentists prefer to print their letterheads in house to save print costs and storage can be precious.
+Some dentists prefer to print their letterheads in-house to save print costs and storage can be precious.
 This can limit the overall design as printing in-house prevents printing anything on the back.
-It’s also practical to have a small batch to provide treatment plans or welcome/introduction letters on.
-When it comes to invoicing a black and white laser version is fine, after all no one likes getting a big bill especially on fancy paper.
+It’s also practical to have a small batch to provide treatment plans or welcome/introduction letters.
+When it comes to invoicing a black-and-white laser version is fine, after all, no one likes getting a big bill, especially on fancy paper.

-If you’re keen on complimentary slips there’s no hard fast rules, even including the actual words ‘with compliments’.
+If you’re keen on complimentary slips there are no hard fast rules, even including the actual words ‘with compliments’.
 A vertical comp slip can also look a little different.
 If you are printing your letterheads in-house then having an extra special comp slip looks the part.
 Perhaps a foil or die cut, if you’re charging a pretty decent fee make them realise you appreciate their business.
-The most important thing however is that it’s sincere, its the item that’s the personal one, also try to always to write on it, anything just something.
+The most important thing however is that it’s sincere, it’s the item that’s personal, also try to always write on it, anything just something.

-Whilst all your stationery needs to feel it belongs and designed with the same look and feel, what works well is each item slightly designed differently.
+Whilst all your stationery needs to feel it belongs and is designed with the same look and feel, what works well is each item is slightly designed differently.
 This keeps your clients better engaged.
-Each item will still feel part of the family but have its own personality.
+Each item will still feel like part of the family but have its own personality.

-We’ve designed many shapes and formats, however we find clinics say clients prefer an A5 format simply due to practicalities and postage.
-That said, it doesn’t mean you can’t be different with you design.
-It’s all about their pre patient journey, which the welcome pack is all about.
+We’ve designed many shapes and formats, however, we find clinics say clients prefer an A5 format simply due to practicalities and postage.
+That said, it doesn’t mean you can’t be different with your design.
+It’s all about their pre-patient journey, which the welcome pack is all about.

 The boutique effect

 Most clients want clean lines and something contemporary.
-However it’s all about a fine balance.
-You don’t want something too cluttered and busy and you don’t want something too cold and non engaging.
+However, it’s all about a fine balance.
+You don’t want something too cluttered and busy and you don’t want something too cold and non-engaging.
 We have a term used to describe the effects of this which we call the ‘Boutique effect’.
-It comes from the common placed boutiques on the high street with rarely anyone in and in serving you is usually some frosty judgmental assistant who appears to weigh you up and down.
-It doesn’t feel approachable and likable and you get the feeling you’re being overpriced.
+It comes from the commonly placed boutiques on the high street with rarely anyone in and in serving you is usually some frosty judgmental assistant who appears to weigh you up and down.
+It doesn’t feel approachable and likeable and you get the feeling you’re being overpriced.

-We are savvy and brand conscious consumers in today’s market place, making many subconscious decisions about what we see, read and experience.
+We are savvy and brand-conscious consumers in today’s marketplace, making many subconscious decisions about what we see, read and experience.
 By making and building your brand promise about you and your story you ensure longevity, originality and security.
-Unlike royalty free images and generic treatment information, other practices can’t duplicate your story or that of your patients should you prefer to focus case examples.
+Unlike royalty-free images and generic treatment information, other practices can’t duplicate your story or that of your patients should you prefer to focus on case examples.

-You know when you receive something either directly or otherwise, you make a split second decision.
-Do you need services on offer now? in the future? or never?.
-If it’s the latter and it doesn’t look anything special you throw it away and don’t think twice.
+You know when you receive something either directly or otherwise, you make a split-second decision.
+Do you need services on offer now? in the future? or never?
+If it’s the latter and it doesn’t look anything special you throw it away and doesn’t think twice.
 If it’s engaging and looks and feels really nice then it generally gets kept and put to one side.

-By working closely with clients’ practices or intended locations, this helps our team to focus our creativity around ideas that are unique to the client things they might not think important or worth mentioning.
+By working closely with clients’ practices or intended locations, helps our team to focus our creativity around ideas that are unique to the client things they might not think important or worth mentioning.
 Every practice is unique; our experience helps us to make even a tired practice with a limited budget competitive.
-It so important to be realistic and not to over promise the patient journey through design, and photography as when they eventually come to see you will find out themselves the your actual brand experience.
+It is so important to be realistic and not to over-promise the patient journey through design, and photography as when they eventually come to see you will find out your actual brand experience.

 See examples of our work and receive innovative brand ideas for your clinic at Hampson & Partners, better still contact us for an informal chat about your project.
-You can visit the website www.hampsonandpartners.co.uk or contact Adam Hampson directly at 0115 9215848 or email at firstname.lastname@example.org
+You can visit the website www.cosmeticdigital.co.uk or contact Adam Hampson directly at 0115 914 0640

 Hampson and Partners are Speaking and Exhibiting at the combined BACD/AACD exhibition in London this September.
-If you have any questions about your clinics brand or brand material and approach come and see us in person.
+If you have any questions about your clinic’s brand or brand material and approaches come and see us in person.